rasputinforever/js-emblems/README.md

 ## To-Do List

 1. Emblems rendered as images instead of DIVs
-2. Optional Back Colors / Transparent
+2. Optional Transparent
 3. API???
 That'd be cool.

+## Thanks

+Thank you to [Castaway](https://github.com/Team-CYOA/CYOA) team for the inspiration to create this tool!